Harshal662/testing.md/README.md

-To print the map, you can use the `forEach` method to iterate over the map and print its contents in a readable format.
-The `resultMap` contains `YOUR_REFERENCE` as the key and another map with the column names as keys and their corresponding values as values.
-Here’s how you can modify the code to print the map:

-### Code Update for Printing the Map
+To search for `LOCAL_REFERENCE_NO` by its column name rather than relying on its index, you can first identify the index of the `LOCAL_REFERENCE_NO` column by searching for the header row.
+This is done by iterating through the first row (which typically contains column names) and matching the column name to find the index.
+Once the index is identified, you can use it to fetch the data from subsequent rows.

+Here’s how you can modify the code to dynamically find the column index based on its name, rather than assuming it’s in a specific position.

+### Modified Code to Search by Column Name

 ```java
 import org.apache.poi.ss.usermodel.*;